 - In conjunction with the global settlement of a false claims investigation, we negotiated the first corporate integrity agreement (CIA) for the Medicare+Choice program.

 Many of our lawyers bring to our Health Care Practice valuable insight gained while employed by the government.
-That experience includes the investigation and litigation of major health care fraud cases on behalf of United States Attorneys’ Offices and service on the DOJ's Health Care Fraud Working Group.
+That experience includes the investigation and litigation of major health care fraud cases on behalf of U.S. Attorneys’ offices and service on the DOJ's Health Care Fraud Working Group.
 In that capacity, our lawyers prosecuted allegations of fraud and regulatory noncompliance and reviewed model compliance programs.
 Those experiences offer our clients an important perspective when they must defend fraud cases or conduct internal investigations.

 - Conducting privacy audits.